gayanvoice/most-active-github-users-nodejs/CONTRIBUTING.md

 using an IDE like Web Storm, Visual Code and etc. After you `clone` the repository you can see the files in the directory.

+#### Add new country
+##### Server
+1. Create new country variable [server.js#L6](https://github.com/gayanvoice/githubstats/blob/ab7bafdc24cef53abd2ec01a7b73a6536172cc65/server.js#L6).
+The array structure is `var country = ["CountryName", "CityName", "CityName"];` You can add five most populated cities.
+These cities should be supported by GitHub (Sometimes the native languages may not work).
+2. Add city to the timer fucntion [server.js#L292](https://github.com/gayanvoice/githubstats/blob/ab7bafdc24cef53abd2ec01a7b73a6536172cc65/server.js#L292).
+The query structure is ` let query = new GraphQuery('country', country);` The `var country` variable is used.
+The country name should be lowercase.
+3. Create the json file of the country in  [data](https://github.com/gayanvoice/githubstats/tree/master/data).
+Copy an existing json file and rename it to the country name.

+**The country name in the above three steps should be same.
+And the lowercase, remove spaces, or characters like United States in `unitedstats` or Russia `russia`**
+**The names of the cities should be in one word such as Buenos Aires in `BuenosAires` or Český Krumlov in `ČeskýKrumlov`**
+### File system
 #### Server
 The root directory of the repository contains several folders and files.
 The server is a Node.js app.
 To start the server `node server.js`.